 Imagine your company is going to create a new phone and sell millions of these phones to people all over the world.
-So before making millions of these phones, you’re probably going to want to make just one to be sure it works flawlessly.
+So before making millions of these phones, you’re probably going to make just one to ensure it works flawlessly.

 This is called a prototype.

 A prototype is created, tested, revised, tested again, etc until it’s perfected enough to produce en masse.
 In every manufacturing industry, this is how things are done.

 Construction is the only manufacturing industry where there is no prototyping or testing.
 We just build.
 Given the size and the fact that every build is unique, there is no prototyping.

 Even if the design is the same as a previous project, the site and conditions are different.

 So what?
 What does this have to do with you and your budget?